2004 UEFA Champions League final: Monaco

 Monaco finished second in the French Ligue 1 the previous season, meaning that they entered the Champions League at the group stage.
-Monaco were placed in Group C, alongside Deportivo La Coruña, PSV and AEK Athens.
+Monaco were placed in Group C, alongside Deportivo La Coruña, PSV Eindhoven and AEK Athens.
 After a 2–1 in their first win in the Netherlands and a 4–0 win at the Stade Louis II against AEK Athens, Monaco travelled to Spain, losing 1–0 by Deportivo.
 The Monegasque adventure really began after the return match against Deportivo, when Monaco won 8–3, which represented the highest number of goals in one match in the history of the new version of the UEFA Champions League; this record lasted until 22 November 2016, when Legia Warsaw lost 8–4 to Borussia Dortmund.
 Croatian striker Dado Pršo scored four times, while captain Ludovic Giuly (2), Jérôme Rothen, Jaroslav Plašil and Édouard Cissé pulverised the Spanish defensive line.
 After two more draws against PSV and AEK Athens, Monaco finished at the top of Group C.

 The first knockout round saw Monaco winning against Lokomotiv Moscow after a 2–1 defeat in Russia and a win 1–0 at Stade Louis II.
 In the quarter-finals, Monaco played Real Madrid.
 After a 4–2 loss in Madrid (where Fernando Morientes scored, and was applauded by his former fans), Monaco created a sensation by defeating the Spanish 3–1 at home.
 Monaco played against Chelsea in the semi-finals, and despite the exclusion of Akis Zikos, Monaco found enough strength to score twice and win the game 3–1.
 The last goal was scored by striker Shabani Nonda, who just returned from a seven-month injury.
 The second leg at Stamford Bridge saw Monaco resisting Chelsea's strikes, for a final score of 2–2 to reach the European Cup final for the first time in their history.